wsor4035/dev.luanti.org/content/about/contributing-to-docs.md

 # Contributing to Docs

 Luanti Documentation is written in Markdown and transformed into HTML by [Hugo](https://gohugo.io), a free and open-source static site generator.
 The source code is currently hosted on GitHub and deployed with GitHub Actions.
+The look and feel of the site is primarily driven by the Hugo Book (HB) theme, with changes applied as described in [HB's readme](https://github.com/alex-shpak/hugo-book#hugo-book-theme).

 ## Local Development